Sliding Window Algorithm Code Template

 consist of lowercase English letters.

-Simply recall the framework discussed earlier, clarify the four key points, and you can solve this problem in no time:
+Directly apply the framework we discussed earlier.
+Clarify the four key questions mentioned, and you'll solve this problem instantly:

 class Solution {